Angle

 How to Pronounce Angle

 Our model has identified 5 different pronunciations for the name Angle.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 47.5% confident that Angle is pronounced as ANGG-uhl.
-The next most likely pronunciation is angl, at 15.0% confidence.
+Our model is 47.5% confident that Angle is pronounced as ANGG-uhl, which has 2 syllables.
+The next most likely pronunciation is ANG-guhl, at 15.0% confidence, with 2 syllables.

 2